 Burglary Alarm Information

-- The Redmond Police Department will accept and process requests for response to burglary alarm activations from alarm monitoring companies that provide services within the City of Redmond.
+- RPD Emergency communications personnel answer and process burglary alarm calls from various alarm monitoring companies, resident monitored alarms (self-monitored alarms) and other sources that provide services within the City of Redmond.

 - Residents and businesses in Redmond do not need to register their alarms with us.